Phanatic/OData4Excel2007/readme.txt

 2. Supports NTLM Auth by using current network credentials.
 3. Updated code to conform to StyleCop.
 4. Unit tests added for basic cases.
+5. Support for timeout on network requests to OData feeds.

 Doesn't support :
 1. Materialization of Expanded navigation properties.
-2. Materialization of Collection values
+2. Materialization of Collection values.
-3. Timeout on network requests to OData feeds.
-4. Auth schemes other than NTLM.
+3. Auth schemes other than NTLM.